 What is Extrinsic Motivation

 Extrinsic motivation refers to doing something not for its inherent enjoyment, but for a separable outcome, such as receiving rewards or avoiding punishment.

 Very often, we do things not because we enjoy them, but because they are necessary or we want to obtain something else.
 When this happens, we are extrinsically motivated to do so.

 There are many examples of extrinsic motivation around us.

-- A student studies because he wants to please his parents.
+- A student studies to please the parents.

-- A child takes on chores to get extra allowance.
+- A child takes on chores to get an extra allowance.

-- Workers put in overtime at work to earn a bonus.
+- Workers put in overtime to earn a bonus.

 These are all examples of extrinsic motivation because the motivators are not the activity’s innate enjoyment or satisfaction.